Table of Contents

-It is a little more expensive, but it will save you from having to wrestle your dog into the bathtub, risking injury to yourself and your pup.
+It's a little more expensive, yes, but it will save you from having to wrestle your dog into the bathtub, risking injury to yourself and your pup.

 Dry baths with waterless shampoos are great, but you can't rely on them exclusively.

 Speak to your vet about which brand of waterless shampoo, or even dry powder shampoo, is best for your dog.

 Ultimately, selecting the proper brand based on your dog's size and breed is your best bet.

 Remember that for every four waterless shampoo baths, you should give your dog at least one bath with soap and water.

 We got plenty of articles about that too!

 - Dog Grooming Supplies 101: The Ultimate Buyers' Guide